MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/co-develop/governance.md

 Automating the PR governance process helps ensure code quality without requiring a manual review of basic checks such as solution versions.

 > [!NOTE]
-> Use the PR checker tool at the end of this document to automate the PR checking process.
+> Use the [PR checker tool](next-steps.md) at the end of this article to automate the PR checking process.

 You should ensure that solution versioning is accurate, following the sprint and dev guidelines set out in [Implement Scrum practices for your team in Azure Boards](https://docs.microsoft.com/azure/devops/boards/sprints/scrum-overview).
 Test results from the PR can be screenshots or videos that depict the functionality being built.